isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 Before examining the individual commands, it is worth discussing the parameter ``subnet-id``.
-Currently this parameter is mandatory for all of the commands supplied by this library, with the exception of :isccmd:`reservation-get-by-hostname`, where it is optional.
-Since Kea 1.9.0, ``subnet-id`` is also optional in :isccmd:`reservation-get-page`, and it is forbidden in :isccmd:`reservation-get-by-id`.
+Currently this parameter is mandatory for all of the commands supplied by this library, with the exception of :isccmd:`reservation-get-by-hostname` and :isccmd:`reservation-get-by-address`, where it is optional.
+Since Kea 1.9.0,
+``subnet-id`` is also optional in :isccmd:`reservation-get-page`, and it is forbidden in :isccmd:`reservation-get-by-id`.